belgianbeer/tzdiff/README.md

 All above statement works fine.

-Timediff works with the following operating system.
+Timediff works with the following operating systems.

 * OS X / FreeBSD / NetBSD / OpenBSD (It may works on DragonFly BSD.)
 * Debian / Ubuntu / CentOS (and many Linux Box)